xmorgan/get-set/README.md

 #### Custom type validity

-For custom type validity, use a function, that:
+For custom type validity use a function, that:
 - returns true, if type of a value is valid
 - returns false or throws an error, if type of a value is invalid